timgdavies/stroudinvestigates.github.io/_posts/2017-11-06-bizarre-secrecy.md

 be made by the democratically-elected representatives of every part of the District.
 This decision will not be referred to them.

-With these decision-making bodies mind, here are some further questions:
+With these decision-making bodies in mind, here are some further questions:

 ## Why have the activities of the T&F Group taken place in private?